OlegPetryshyn/riscV_CPU/README.md

 ## Risc V CPU

-This project has the objective of creating a single cycle CPU using risc V RS321 architecture.
+This project has the objective of creating a single cycle CPU using riscV-RV321 architecture.

 The standard has the sequent rules (taken form the risk V green card)